 Upon signing up, you will become a part of New Zealand’s most successful Olympic sport and train alongside your friends towards becoming a potential New Zealand Secondary Schools Champion at the Maadi Cup.
 For more information, you can follow us on Facebook.

-The Master in Charge of Rowing is Mr Lowe – email
+Master in Charge of Rowing: M. Gaspar – email

 There are three age groups as follows: